Indian Family system

-Family is one of the main socialising institutions of the society.
-Since ancient times, the family has been the most important child care institute in India as children are expected to grow under the glory of family where a satisfactory rearing of child is ensured.
+The family is one of the main socializing institutions of society.
+Since ancient times, the family has been the most important child care institute in India as children are expected to grow under the glory of a family where a satisfactory rearing of a child is ensured.

 According to Pope–“the family is more sacred than the State.”
-It was pointed out by Will and Ariel Durantthat the family is nucleus of civilisation.
-The universal declaration of human rightsprescribes the family as the natural and fundamental unit of society.
-Family is virtually a social organisation or a unit of men and women out of relationship.
+It was pointed out by Will and Ariel Durantthat the family is the nucleus of civilization.
+The universal declaration of human rights prescribed the family as the natural and fundamental unit of society.
+The family is virtually a social organization or a unit of men and women out of the relationship.

-In India the family is the most important institution that has survived through the ages.
-India, like most other less industrialised, traditional, eastern societies is a collectivist society that emphasizes family integrity, family loyalty, and family unity.
-C. Hui and H. Triandis defined collectivism, which is the opposite of individualism as, “a sense of harmony, interdependence and concern for others”.
-More specifically, collectivism is reflected in greater readiness to cooperate with family members and extended kin on decisions affecting most aspects of life, including career choice, mate selection, marriage and its continuity.
+In India, the family is the most important institution that has survived through the ages.
+India, like most other less industrialized, traditional, eastern societies is a collectivist society that emphasizes family integrity, family loyalty, and family unity.
+C. Hui and H. Triandis defined collectivism, which is the opposite of individualism as, “a sense of harmony, interdependence, and concern for others”.
+More specifically, collectivism is reflected in a greater readiness to cooperate with family members and extended kin on decisions affecting most aspects of life, including career choice, mate selection, marriage, and its continuity.

-A major factor that keeps all members, big and small, united in love and peace in a joint family system in India is the importance attached to protocol.
+A major factor that keeps all members, big and small, united in love and peace in a joint family system in India is the importance attached to the protocol.
 This feature is very unique to Indian families and very special.
-Manners like respecting elders, touching their feet as a sign of respect, speaking in a dignified manner, taking elders’ advice prior taking important decisions, etc. is something that Indian parents take care to inculcate in their kids from very beginning.
+Manners, like respecting elders, touching their feet as a sign of respect, speaking in a dignified manner, taking elders’ advice prior to taking important decisions, etc., is something that Indian parents take care to inculcate in their kids from the very beginning.

-The head of the family responds by caring and treating each member of the family the same way.
-The intention behind the formation of any social unit will fail to serve its purpose if discipline is lacking and the sameapplies to the joint family system as well.
+The head of the family responds by caring for and treating each member of the family the same way.
+The intention behind the formation of any social unit will fail to serve its purpose if discipline is lacking and the same applies to the joint family system as well.
 Due to this reason, discipline is another factor given utmost importance in the joint family system in India.
 As a rule, it’s the say of the family head that prevails upon others.
-Incase of any disagreement, thematter is diligently sorted out by taking suggestions from other adult members.
+In case of any disagreement, the matter is diligently sorted out by taking suggestions from other adult members.
 One usually also has to follow fixed timings for returning home, eating, etc.

-The reason why Indians are proving to emerge as a prosperous lot globally, many researches claim, is because of the significance they attach to the joint family system.
-All working cohesively to solve a problem faced by any one or more members of the joint family, is what works magic in keeping one tension-free, happy and contended even in today’s highly competitive environment.
-An Indian may be a top corporate honcho or a great sportsperson or a movie actor and so on in a particular professional field, but all these accomplishments relegate to the backseat when at home.
+The reason why Indians are proving to emerge as a prosperous lot globally, many types of research claim, is because of the significance they attach to the joint family system.
+All working cohesively to solve a problem faced by anyone or more members of the joint family is what works magic in keeping one tension-free, happy, and contented even in today’s highly competitive environment.
+An Indian maybe a top corporate honcho or a great sportsperson or a movie actor and so on in a particular professional field, but all these accomplishments relegate to the backseat when at home.

 Even in the more modern and nuclear families in contemporary India, many functional extensions of the traditional joint family have been retained, and the nuclear family is strongly embedded in the extended kinship matrix.
 In spite of the numerous changes and adaptations to a pseudo-Western culture and a move toward the nuclear family among the middle and upper classes, the modified extended family is preferred and continues to prevail in modern India.

-Child rearing practices in India tend to be permissive, and children are not encouraged to be independent and self-sufficient.
-The family is expected to provide an environment to maximise the development of a child’s personality and, within the contex of the Hindu beliefs and philosophy, positively influence the child’s attitudes and behaviours.
+Child-rearing practices in India tend to be permissive, and children are not encouraged to be independent and self-sufficient.
+The family is expected to provide an environment to maximize the development of a child’s personality and, within the context of the Hindu beliefs and philosophy, positively influence the child’s attitudes and behaviors.